Welcome to Walkabout Creek Discovery Centre—your gateway to Queensland's national parks

 - Ride at your own risk.

-The Walkabout Creek Conference and Wedding Centre provides a unique and secluded setting for conferences, functions and weddings.
+The Walkabout Creek Function and Conference Centre provides a unique and secluded setting for conferences, functions and weddings.
 Contact the Walkabout Creek Conference and Wedding Centre for more information.

-Visit Mon Repos Turtle Centre at Bargara in Bundaberg.
-Learn about the special journey turtles and people have taken at Mon Repos and join a Ranger on a Turtle Encounter to catch a glimpse of a turtle’s world—at least for one night! (operates November – end March).
+- Mon Repos Turtle Centre at Bargara in Bundaberg.
+Learn about the special journey turtles and people have taken and join a Ranger on a Turtle Encounter to catch a glimpse of a turtle’s world—at least for one night! (operates November – end March).